AthiraThulasi/JavaLearningJournal/36_Map/README.md

 Example: Hashcode of an Integer Object

-Integer i = 10; // or Integer i = new Integer(10);
+Integer i = 10;

+// or Integer i = new Integer(10); // // Both lines create Integer objects in different ways

 System.out.println(i.hashCode()); // Output: 10 // Hashcode of any integer obj is number itself.

 ```
 ```
 +-------------------------+
 |  Integer is a Wrapper   |                                      //  Integer is a wrapper class.
 |  class for int          |
 +-----------+-------------+                                     //  Parent of integer is Object.
             |
-            |                                                // Object class provides a method called hashCode(), which generates hashcode using hashing to convert large objs into fixed len integer
+            |                                                  // Object class provides a method called hashCode(), which generates hashcode using hashing to convert
      +------+------+
-     |   Object    |  ← Parent of Integer
+     |   Object    |  ← Parent of Integer                       large objs into fixed len integer
      +------+------+
             |
      +------+------+